 Here are 7 ways that extroverts can better engage introverts:

 Give us advance warning – Don’t put us on the spot for an answer or opinion.
 We have one, but often need time to formulate our thoughts.
 If you want our best answer, then you’re best not to demand it immediately from an introvert.

-Don’t assume we don’t have an opinion – We do — and it may even be the best one — but we are less likely to share it surrounded by people who are always quick to have something to say and tend to control the conversation.
+Don’t assume we don’t have an opinion – We do.
+And, it may even be the best one on the team, but we are less likely to share it surrounded by people who are always quick to have something to say and tend to control the conversation.